-Policy area and draft policies Socio-Economic Age Sex Ethnicity Religion/Belief Disability Sexual Orientation Pregnancy/Maternity Gender Reassignment Justifications/ Recommendations Strategy for Economy and Employ ment Provision of new employment land will help to support access to jobs for a Policy WS4.1 Meeting the strategy + 0 0 0 0 0 0 0 0 range of communities.
-There is also support for upskilling and training of local workforce, which could be beneficial for groups with low socio- economic backgrounds.
+Policy area and draft policies Policy WS4 - Strategy for Econom Socio-Economic Age Sex Ethnicity Religion/Belief Disability Sexual Orientation Pregnancy/Maternity Gender Reassignment Justifications/ Recommendations Policy WS4 - Strategy for Econom y and Er npioyme ΠL 1 I 1 Provision of new employment land will help to support access to jobs for a Policy WS4.1 Meeting the strategy + 0 0 0 0 0 0 0 0 range of communities.
+There is also support for upskilling and training of local workforce, which could be beneficial for groups with low socio economic backgrounds.
 Policy WS4.2 Designated Employment Areas + + 0 + 0 0 0 0 0 Safeguarding existing employment areas and encouraging the creation of new employment in these areas should provide benefits of employment opportunities for the unemployed, especially the lower socio-economic population, BAME ethnic groups and those aged 25-34.
-Policy WS4.3 The Ports + 0 0 0 0 0 0 0 0 Provision of jobs could benefit communities from low socio-economic backgrounds.
-Policy WD4.5 Tourism + 0 0 0 0 0 0 0 0 Provision of jobs could benefit communities from low socio-economic backgrounds.
-Strategy for green and blue infras tructure, , biodive rsity, ope en space and lan dscape protectio on Policy WS5.1 Green and Blue infrastructure networks 0 + 0 0 0 + 0 0 0 Accessibility to play areas for children will be improved, alongside footpath access for disabled people and others with limited mobility, including older people and people with pushchairs.
+Policy WS4.3 The Port and Maritime Zone + 0 0 0 0 0 0 0 0 Provision of jobs could benefit communities from low socio economic backgrounds.
+Policy WD4.4 Tourism + 0 0 0 0 0 0 0 0 Provision of jobs could benefit communities from low socio economic backgrounds.
+Policy WS5 - Strategy for green ar nd blue i nfrastruc ture, bio diversity , open s space an d landso ape protect tion Policy WS5.1 Green and Blue infrastructure networks 0 + 0 0 0 + 0 0 0 Accessibility to play areas for children will be improved, alongside footpath access for disabled people and others with limited mobility, including older people and people with pushchairs.
 Policy WS5.2 Open space provision 0 + 0 0 0 0 0 0 0 Children will benefit from the provision of safe open spaces accompanying dwelling sites.
-Policy WS5.3 Outdoor Sports 0 + 0 0 0 0 0 0 0 Young people in particular may benefit from the provision of good quality sports provision.
+Policy WS5.3 Outdoor Sport provision 0 + 0 0 0 0 0 0 0 Young people in particular may benefit from the provision of good quality sports provision.
 Policy WS5.4 Ecological networks 0 0 0 0 0 0 0 0 0 No direct implications.
 Policy WS5.5 Mitigating recreational disturbance on International Sites for Nature Conservation 0 0 0 0 0 0 0 0 0 No direct implications.
 Policy WS5.6 Protecting geodiversity 0 0 0 0 0 0 0 0 0 No direct implications.
 Policy WS5.7 Maintenance of green infrastructure and open space provision 0 0 0 0 0 0 0 0 0 Likely to be benefits relating to access to open space for all community groups.
 It will be important to ensure standards are achieved for all communities.
 Policy WS5.8 Landscape Character 0 0 0 0 0 0 0 0 0 No direct implications.